pantheon-systems/documentation/source/content/guides/errors-and-server-responses/03-5xx-errors.md

 > Upstream sent too big header while reading response header from upstream.

-This error will occur when the payload or size of the request being sent is greater than the `fastcgi_buffer_size`.
+This error occurs when the payload or size of the request sent is greater than the `fastcgi_buffer_size`.
 Check to see if you are making heavy requests with a number of assets or data being passed if this happens again.

-Remove additional images to reduce the size of the payload being sent to the buffer for nginx to process.
+Remove additional images to reduce the size of the payload sent to the buffer for nginx to process.
 This will allow you to post the request.

 ### 502 Timeout/Segfault Error

-This issue can happen with HTTP Basic Auth and Drupal’s AJAX when an AJAX request doesn't send the authentication.
+This error can happen with HTTP Basic Auth and Drupal’s AJAX when an AJAX request doesn't send the authentication.

 Complete the steps below to resolve this: